-Since the date of our incorporation on November 8, 2019, we have engaged in the following transactions with our directors, executive officers, holders of more than 5% of our voting securities, and affiliates or immediately family members of our directors, executive officers and holders of more than 5% of our voting securities, and our co-founders.
+Since December 31, 2020, we have engaged in the following transactions in an amount that exceeds \$39,899 (one percent of the average of our total assets for our last two fiscal years) with our directors, executive officers, holders of more than 5% of our voting securities, and affiliates or immediately family members of our directors, executive officers and holders of more than 5% of our voting securities, and our co-founders.
 We believe that all of these transactions were on terms as favorable as could have been obtained from unrelated third parties.

-In January 2020, the Company issued a promissory note to ICT in the principal amount of \$439,990 bearing 6% annual interest with a maturity date of January 31, 2023.
+In January 2020, we issued a promissory note to ICT Investments in the principal amount of \$439,990 bearing 6% annual interest with a maturity date of January 31, 2023.
 This Note may be prepaid in whole or in part.
-As of December 31st, 2020, the unpaid principal amount of the Note was \$181,330.
+As of December 31, 2021, the note has been paid in full.

-In October 2020, the Company issued a second promissory note to ICT in the principal amount of \$745,438 bearing 6% annual interest with a maturity date of December 31, 2023.
+In October 2020, we issued a second promissory note to ICT Investments in the principal amount of \$745,438 bearing 6% annual interest with a maturity date of December 31, 2023.
 This Note may be prepaid in whole or in part.
-As of December 31st, 2020, the unpaid principal amount of the Note was \$689,926.
+As of December 31, 2021, the unpaid principal amount of the Note was \$266,013.